Most Domain Time II components can be installed or removed from the command-line, including on remote machines.

 If you decide to modify these files to change the overall defaults, be sure to make a backup copy so you can revert if necessary.

 To specify a custom template, copy your custom .reg file to the installation folders (both /i386 and /amd64) and add this directive to your command line:

 IMPORTANT: A number of registry settings on a running Domain Time system are machine-specific,

 and are likely to cause problems if directly copied into another machine's registry.
 You should not simply export the

 HKLM\SOFTWARE\Greyware\Domain Time Client key

 and apply it to other systems.
+Files exported using Windows Registry Editor in registry formats than REGEDIT4 may not even import correctly.
 Rather, use the Import/Export function to export a .reg template.
 Alternately,

-you may use the PrepClone feature of the DTCheck utility to prepare a machine (see this KB article).
+you may use the PrepClone feature of the DTCheck utility to prepare a machine before exporting the key (see this KB article).

 You may optionally specify a remote target machine (machine where the install, removal, or